MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex2_Connect_Windows.md

 1. Right-click the Windows Start button and select **Windows PowerShell (Admin)**.

-1. Enter *Administrator* for "Username" and *Passw0rd!* for "Password" if you get a UAC prompt.
+1. In case you get a UAC prompt, enter *Administrator* for "Username" and *Passw0rd!* for "Password", else skip to next step.

 1. Enter: cd C:\Users\Admin\Downloads